cfranco1015/social_media_api/README.md

 ## Usage

 Create a `.env` file in project directory to provide the following credentials and variables.
 The file path will need to be set in `config.py`.
-Also add the project directory path to each file via
+Also update the project directory path to each file via
 ``` sys.path.append('path/to/directory')```.

 ```python